huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 # $(Trigger)s and $(Animator)s

 Triggers provide a declarative way of creating animations with Fuse.
-At their most basic, triggers represent events that are triggered in response to user and/or program input. @(Trigger:Triggers) can contain @(Animators) and @(Actions) which are used to animate and manipulate elements as well as interacting with @(JavaScript).
+At their most basic, triggers represent events that are triggered in response to user and/or program input. @(Trigger:Triggers) can contain @(Animator:Animators) and @(Actions) which are used to animate and manipulate elements as well as interacting with @(JavaScript).

-$(Trigger)s are @(behavior)s that live on a $(node) or UI $(Element), listen to events and perform animations and $(actions) in response.
+@(Trigger)s are behaviors that live on a @(node) or UI @(Element), listen to events and perform animations and @(actions) in response.

 For example, here is a @(Panel) with a @(WhilePressed) trigger causing the panel to rotate 90 degrees with a bouncy animation.
 ```